 The only thing left that she may have to deal with may be handling the guilt of some of these past sins.

-Like I said on the first part, God Will Forgive All Of Your Sins, tell her to go direct to God the Father in prayer on this issue and ask Him to take away these guilt chains by the power of His Holy Spirit.
+God Will Forgive All Of Your Sins, tell her to go direct to God the Father in prayer on this issue and ask Him to take away these guilt chains by the power of His Holy Spirit.

 I have to believe that God will do this for her if she will just simply approach Him and specifically ask Him for it.